 One of the most commonly asked questions about alkaline water from a water ionizer is: Why can’t I get an accurate pH reading with pH test strips?
 The reason is that pH test strips are designed to test alkalinity and pH, not just pH alone.
-Many people think that pH and alkalinity are the same thing, but they’re not:
+Many people think that pH and alkalinity are the same things, but they’re not:

 - pH is the balance of hydrogen and hydroxyl ions in water

 - Alkalinity tests water’s ability to resist changes in pH pH test strips don’t give water ionizers full credit for their effect on water pH

 The pH level of alkaline water can be tested in one of two ways: Either by using pH drops, or a pH meter.
 What pH strips are actually measuring is the effect on pH that the alkaline minerals in water have on water pH.
 The problem with this is: Those minerals aren’t the only thing raising the water’s pH.
 Particles called hydroxyl ions also raise water pH.
 Those hydroxyl ions are responsible for some of the most important health benefits of alkaline water

 The mineral salts in tap water consist of alkaline minerals, mostly calcium and magnesium, and bicarbonate. pH test strips can measure the pH of tap water because tap water gets its pH from both the alkaline minerals in it, plus the bicarbonate.
 Both of these substances contribute to the water’s alkalinity and pH, the strips report water pH as a function of that alkalinity: The minerals and the bicarbonate give the water alkalinity, which raises its pH.